Quick Start

 Every action’s first argument is a UserizeActionCascade.
 It embeds useful information on the Actions Cascade, and allows exchanging data between actions.

-function search(cascade, color) {
+function onInputSubmit(text) {

 }